-During the setup, you entered your phone numbers for the pager and customer voice.
+During the setup, you entered your phone numbers for the pager and customer voice (refer to the @server pSeries 650 Service Guide for more information).
 These numbers are used for this test.

 - 1. Your remote terminal is disconnected as a result of the Call-In test. - 2.
 Call your server again. - At the service processor Main Menu, select Call-In/Call-Out Setup menu, then select Call-Out test.
 This action causes a simulated error condition for the purposes of this test. - 4.
 After a few moments, a message displays, regarding an illegal entry.
 Press Enter to clear the message and return to the main menu. - 5.
 When your telephone rings, answer the call.
 You should hear the sound of a telephone being dialed.
 This is your computer trying to page you.